 - On the My Content tab of the content page, check the box next to each item you want to move to a new folder, and click Move.

 - In the Move Item window, if you need to create a folder for the items, click Create new folder, type a name for the folder, and press Enter.
-Your new folder is added to the folder list.
+The new folder is added to the folder list.

 - Select a folder from the list and click Save.